jensdietrich/build-time-dependencies/README.md

 ## build and test foo1.0.0

-in `scenario1/foo`, build with repo1, simulating an earlier point in time when only `bar1.0` is available.
+in `scenario1/foo`, build with repo 1, simulating an earlier point in time when only `bar1.0` is available.
 The (disassembled) bytecode is captured in a file for analysis.

 1. `mvn -Dmaven.repo.local=../local-mvn-repo-1 clean test`
 2. `javap -v target/classes/foo/Foo.class > Foo.javap.1`